eric-dk/EncryptionCompat/README.md

 #### Message handling

 EncryptionCompat runs on an independent single thread to ensure sequential key access.
 You can retrieve output by providing a callback, handling the suspending function, or observing the [RxJava Single](http://reactivex.io/documentation/single.html).
-Please note that 3.x.x is not backwards compatible and cannot read previously encrypted messages.
+Please note that 4.x.x and 3.x.x are not backwards compatible and cannot read previously encrypted messages.

 ## Gradle